 Certain of the products we store and transport are produced to precise customer specifications.
-If we fail to maintain the quality and purity of the products we receive and/or a product fails to perform in a manner consistent with the quality specifications required by the customer, the customer could seek replacement of the product or damages for costs incurred as a result of the product failing to perform as guaranteed.
-We also could face other claims by our customers if our assets do not operate as expected by our customers or our services otherwise do not meet our customers' expectations.
-A successful claim or series of claims against us could result in unforeseen expenditures and a loss of one or more customers.
+If the quality and purity of the products we receive are not maintained and/or a product fails to perform in a manner consistent with the quality specifications required by our customers, customers have sought, and could in the future seek replacement of the product or damages for costs incurred as a result of the product failing to perform as guaranteed.
+We also have faced, and could in the future face, other claims by our customers if our assets do not operate as expected by our customers or our services otherwise do not meet our customers' expectations.
+Successful claims or a series of claims against us result in unforeseen expenditures and could result in the loss of one or more customers.